Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Along the banks of the Arno.| ©Rnt20

-After dinner, I recommend that you take the opportunity to walk along the banks of the Arno.
+After dinner, I recommend that you take the opportunity to stroll along the banks of the Arno.
 It is a really wonderful walk where you can see the different buildings and monuments illuminated.
 To do this, you can start the tour next to the arcaded gallery of the Uffizi which is also a wonderful enclave of the city and pass by the Santa Trinita Bridge, the Ponte alle Grazie, the Ponte della Carrailla and the Ponte Vecchio.

 On this walk take the opportunity to orient yourself and, throughout your trip, be sure to visit the Uffizi Gallery, the most visited museum in Florence where you will have the opportunity to see some spectacular works such as 'Spring' and 'The Birth of Venus' by Botticelli, 'The Portrait of the Dukes of Urbino' by Piero della Francesca, 'Madonna and Child with two Angels' by Filippo Lippi, 'Madonna of the Goldfinch' by Raphael, 'Tondo Doni' by Michelangelo or 'Bacchus' by Caravaggio.

-7. Climb the Piazzale di Michelangelo
+7. Climb to the Piazzale de Michelangelo

 Michelangelo's Piazzale| ©Carlos Alkmin